sbryngelson/group-docs/group-syllabus/computers.md

         * Then, message Spencer on Slack with your username
    * On [NCSA Delta](https://docs.ncsa.illinois.edu/systems/delta/en/latest/)
       * The account name is `bdiy-delta-gpu` for GPU resources
-      * The account name is `bdiy-delta-gpu` for CPU resources
+      * The account name is `bdiy-delta-cpu` for CPU resources

 * Oak Ridge National Lab OLCF: Frontier/Wombat/Andes/etc.
     * Purpose